dwyl/image-classifier/README.md

 the results.

-And with that, you've successfully added semantic searching into the application!
+And with that, you've successfully added semantic search into the application!
 Pat yourself on the back! 👏

 You've expanded your knowledge in key areas of machine learning